savaslabs/savaslabs.github.io/_posts/2020-01-02-gender-inclusivity-is-more-than-an-other-option.md

 It’s worth evaluating if you are using data from a gender field in any meaningful way.
 Do analytics around gender or sex truly inform decisions your company is making?
 Some targeted advertising allows using gender as a demographic, but it’s [worth evaluating if that is actually best practice.](https://us.kantar.com/business/brands/2019/when-will-marketers-get-gender-targeting-right/)

 Consider an example.
 Last year, I created an account on an app that would link a reward card to my phone.
 In the sign up process, I was asked for my gender.
 The options were Male/Female.
 It was a required field.
-I had no way to opt out of it.
+I had no way to opt-out of it.
 The rewards card was for a gas station.
 From my perspective, there was no valid reason they needed this data from me.
 I chose one at random in exasperation.

 It was another day, another online form causing an existential crisis.
 Sexual and gender minorities already are more likely to be [battling mental health concerns](https://adaa.org/sexual-gender-minority-individuals) than many cisgender folx.
 Don’t underestimate the impact little moments like this can have on a person.